 Bespoke DCT Puts the Power Down

-“The goal from the beginning was to design a transmission worthy of an exotic supercar that is fun to drive everyday,” said Terri Schulke, GM global chief engineer of transmissions.
+“The goal from the beginning was to design a transmission worthy of an exotic supercar that is fun to drive every day,” said Terri Schulke, GM’s global chief engineer of transmissions.
 “We achieved that goal by combining the best attributes of the LT2 and the DCT, and I think the impressive performance numbers speak for themselves.”

-Engineering decided to use a dual-clutch design because it better supports the Stingray’s new mid-engine architecture and desired performance.
-The DCT aids vehicle performance with a very low center of gravity, enables desired weight distribution and offers maximum traction under acceleration.
-It is a highly integrated system, as it houses the differential, final drive, controls system, sensors, lubrication and cooling hardware.
+Engineering decided to use a dual-clutch design because it better supports Stingray’s new mid-engine architecture and desired performance.
+The DCT aids vehicle performance with a very low center of gravity enables desired weight distribution and offers maximum traction under acceleration.
+It is a highly integrated system, as it houses the differential, final drive, controls system, sensors, lubrication, and cooling hardware.

 The final drive and differential are integrated for the first time and make for an incredibly efficient package.
 A mechanical slip differential is standard on all 2020 Stingrays.
-The mLSD has an effective final drive ratio of 4.9:1 and is intended for straight line acceleration and dynamic handling.
-An electronic limited slip differential is offered on the Z51 Performance Package and has an effective final drive ratio of 5.2:1.
+The mLSD has an effective final drive ratio of 4.9:1 and is intended for a straight-line acceleration and dynamic handling.
+An electronically limited-slip differential is offered on the Z51 Performance Package and has an effective final drive ratio of 5.2:1.
 It is intended for ultimate control during track driving and commands more authority than previous generation eLSDs.
-If you are looking for a mechanical slip clutch you can find out more from Dynatect.

 Beyond hardware, the transmission software controls are really where customers will find the most tangible benefits.
 Most of these will feel familiar when toggling through varying driver modes: